IceMajor2/Alkolicznik/SETUP.md

 1. Download `docker-compose.yml` and `.env` files from this repository and put them in a directory of your choice.
 2. If `.env` file was downloaded as `env`, then rename it to `.env` manually. (`.env` is a *hidden* file.
 It may help to enable visibility of hidden files for future use.
 If you don't know how to do that, just google: *show hidden files ${YOUR_OPERATING_SYSTEM}*).
+3 (**Recommended** but optional).
+[Create ImageKit account](https://imagekit.io/registration/), go into `imageKit.properties` and use replace your credentials with the exemplary ones.
-3. Open command-line interface, move to the directory with both files and run `docker-compose up` command.
+4. Open command-line interface, move to the directory with both files and run `docker-compose up` command.

 That's it!
 You should be able to access the application on `localhost`.